 Conclusion

-A caveat is a legal document which alerts prospective tenants or lenders as to why they should do business with you instead of a stranger.
+A caveat is a legal document that alerts prospective tenants or lenders as to why they should do business with you instead of a stranger.
 From this article, you can get all the information you need to get started on your covert.
 With all supporting documents, all you need to do is take the first step, and the rest is history.